These hacks on photography are cheap but

 Whether you choose to use natural light through

-window or tiny opening, this is perfect.
+a window or a tiny opening, this is perfect.

 Make sure that the light is bright enough,